IMAGE VIA @THEPROTEINBAR | INSTAGRAM

-Plant-based dining in the District just got easier (and more enjoyable).
+Plant-based dining just got easier (and much more enjoyable).

-That’s because we’ve put all of DC’s best vegetarian and vegan options in one place.
-With tons of ethnic cuisines, 100% vegan eateries, and mainstream restaurants that are vegan-friendly (in case you haven’t convinced your friends yet that eating vegan can be delicious—don’t worry, there’s still time!), you’ve got plenty of places to taste test.
+Broadening your weekly plant-based prep, DC boasts tons of restaurants and eateries with delectable vegetarian and vegan options.
+With tons of ethnic cuisines, 100% vegan eateries, and mainstream restaurants that are vegan-friendly (in case you haven’t convinced your friends yet that eating vegan can be delicious!), we’ve whipped up a list of awesome restaurants to hit up in DC.

 Tired of salads or grain bowls?
 Want something that will heat your insides?
 Grab a steaming dish of soup at Soupergirl!
 Everything is vegan, homemade, and crafted with ingredients you can actually pronounce (as long as you can pronounce squash and beans).
 Hit up their locations on M St. or Takoma Park and let this warm goodness sink in.